-Design a parent-teacher conference for a bilingual or ESL learner that demonstrates effective communication strategies discussed in chapters 7-8.
+Design a parent-teacher conference for a bilingual or ESL learner that demonstrates effective communication strategies=.
 Your conference should include strategies for building rapport with families, assessing bilingual and ESL learner's language and content knowledge, and developing a plan for supporting the student's academic and social success.
 Discuss with the teacher the format for demonstrating your conference.

-- Read chapters 9-10 in your textbook - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.
+- Explore resource group 9 - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.